-HACSM implemented an asset value limit for all new applicants and participants.
+HACSM implemented an asset limit for all new applicants and participants.
 The HACSM policy includes the following criteria: 1) If an applicant has assets exceeding \$100,000, or a present ownership interest in a suitable home in which they have a legal right to reside, they are determined to be ineligible for the program, 2) If a participant experiences an increase in assets, such that their assets are currently valued at more than \$100,000, or has (since their last reexamination) gained ownership interest in real property in which the participant has a legal right to reside, the participant would be determined ineligible for continued assistance.
 This determination is made through the recertification process, annually or triennially, based on the household's regular recertification schedule.

-In CY2018, no new applicants or current participants were denied eligibility due to these conditions, however, this activity has continued to provide HACSM with an efficient tool to reach the neediest households in our community.
+In CY2019, only two households were denied eligibility due to exceeding the asset limit or for owning property in which they have the legal right to reside.
+This activity continues to provide HACSM with an efficient tool to reach the neediest households in our community.